joshualibrarian/wim/doc/addressing.md

-### Addressing
+## Addressing

 The uddb system is flexible enough to allow for almost *any* address space, and can be extended as such.
-The only characters now allowed in an address are white spaces and control chacters.
+The only characters not allowed in an address are white spaces and control characters.
 Low order control characters (below U+0020) are used heavily in the item format and the protocol to avoid having reserved printable characters, since these codepoints are just lying around anyway and can be represented in a single byte (in the default of UTF-8).

 The primary namespace of the uddb is based on the traditional email namespace, which is in turn based on the domain name system.
 We are using that system as it is, taking over the role of email for messages sent as such, but adding a path to the end of that email, allowing each user to create arbitrary items inside their own personal namespace, in which everything is addressable by a unique address which is is prefixed by the address of its publisher, that user having control over their own namespace.
 The user addressing system in uddb is intended to take over that of the current email address space.
 The uddb operates on the *same ports* as an SMTP/MTA server, detecting actual such servers and automatically importing and exporting emails into simple message objects.
 Every domain addressable address that is not a user is to some other kind of item (a document OR a program) and contains a *path*.
 Paths can be completely arbitrary, can be generated automatically based on its type and content, or chosen by the user upon creation of an item.
 Note that addresses, for the most part can contain any valid unicode character, excepting the specific use of `@` , `/` , and `.` with all other codepoints being valid.